2021 by Feb. 4553

 Yoga is not a religion.
 People generally think that yoga is some religious ritual, and so they associate the practice of yoga with their religious faith.
 Yoga is not a matter of faith, but a matter of practice and inner science and engineering.

-Course for Transforming life with the help of pragmatic Yoga: The foundation is pleased to announce courses on pragmatic yoga leading to transforamtion of the seekers.
-Under this course seekers will be allowed to undergo a practical training under the supervision of a high profile Himalayan Yogi in addition to the theory lectures on various aspects of Yoga, life and death.
-These courses will be conducted in the environment of a retreat of 3 star facility in the Himalayas.
-The course will equip seekers/participants with life-changing strategies and advance life tools which will help them to rejuvenate instead of undergoing decay and degeneration.
+Course for Transforming life with the help of pragmatic Yoga: The foundation is pleased to announce courses on pragmatic yoga leading to the transformation of the seekers.
+Under this course seekers will undergo practical training in addition to the theory lectures on Patanjali's Ashtanga Yoga starting from Asanas to Samadhi.
+The seekers will learn how to awaken Sushumna and enjoy different steps leading to Samadhi.
+The course with practical training will equip seekers/participants with life-changing strategies and advance life tools which will help them to rejuvenate instead of undergoing decay and degeneration.
 The seekers/participants will be exposed to the secrets of life and death.
-They will be able to understand their past life and to heal it, transform their present life to the extent of a planning a future life.
+They will be able to understand their past life and to heal it, transform their present life to the extent of planning a future life.
 The course will help enhance the efficiency of participants in their respective professions or jobs.
-It will also enable married participants to plan a babby of their choice, viz. a scholar, a doctor, a sports person, a philosopher, an engineer, a saint, a sage or a politician.
+It will also enable married participants to plan a baby of their choice, viz. a scholar, a doctor, a sports person, a philosopher, an engineer, a saint, a sage or a politician.
 The seekers will go home with a new lease of life, a new philosophy of life, a new vision of living and a new objective ahead.
 The course requires training in theory and practice for at least one month.
 The participant will have to spend one or two months for rigorous training based on their capability.
 The interested persons may contact for further details on email: email@example.com

 In-house yoga Course for Beginners and others: Foundation is offering Yoga courses to cater to the needs of various categories of persons.
 For instance: